 Chidrens Garden Tool Sets

 Children's little hands aren't made to handle the usual garden tools that adults use.
-When they are little we give them little silverware; same thing with the garden tools.
-They are too big and weigh too much.
+When they are little we give them small utensils to eat with; same thing with the garden tools.
+Adult sized tools are too big and weigh too much.
 Fortunately, there are a number of products made just for young children.

 For the very young say 2 year olds, plastic tools are fine.
 But, as they get older and want to really perform the digging process, you need something more sturdy so partial metal or wood handled tools should be your choice.
 If your plan is for your child to just use them in the sandbox, then plastic will do.

 Another thing that is fun to do with the kids is to put plant markers out.
 You can keep the seed packages and tape the picture to the marker so they know what to look for as the seedlings emerge from the ground.
 When they are a little older, they can write the crop on the marker - it's a great way for them to be involved.

 The basic tools that should come with a garden tool set are a trowel, a mini rake and a hoe.
 Many of these sets come with a cloth or canvas carrier, and the Toysmith set has a sprinkler can as well.

 For slightly older kids, you can find some that have handles a little longer than 2 feet and these make it perfect so they aren't bending over with the younger kids tool size.

 Garden Tools For the Older Kids

 As your kids get a little bigger, they may want toy garden tools that demand a little more from them.
 One tool that the older kids love is a wheelbarrow, sized just for them.
 Or maybe something like a toy lawn mower.
 Make sure you get one that has the details right, smooth finish on the handle, rolled corners on the metal work.
 This can be handy for holding all sorts of things, even for the adults at times!
 And if your child grows out of his wagon or wheelbarrow, use it for a planter in your garden - that's what I have done!